 What counts as an "emergency" refill

 Most prescription "emergencies" are one of four situations.
 None of them need an ER.
-All of them need a licensed provider to send a prescription fast.
+All of them need a licensed clinician to send a prescription fast.

 You ran out.
 You took your last pill this morning (or yesterday), your next refill isn't due yet, and your prescriber's office is closed, not returning calls, or won't send one.